jokereactive/jokereactive/_projects/distress_detection.md

 teamsize: 2
 teammembers: Anil Sharma, PhD Candidate IIIT-Delhi
 guide: Dr. Sanjit Kaul
-projectimage: sample.png
+projectimage: dd.png
 _url:
-weight: 2
+weight: 5
 id: distressdetection
 images:
  - image_id: image1.PNG
  - image_id: image2.PNG
 reference: http://sarthakahuja.org/public/docs/report_dd.pdf
 code:
+slides:
+poster:
 category: Research
 database:
 demo:
-special: Elevator Pitch, First Prize at Research Showcase'14
+special: First Prize, Best Demo, Research Showcase'14, IIIT-Delhi
 technology: Machine Learning, Android, PHP, Matlab, Signal Processing
 period: Aug'14-present
 excerpt: In this project we used audio data to detect distress in the ambient surroundings (Screams) by using trained SVMs.
 I worked on this project for a year and coded multiple implementations, on android and matlab.
 I implemented various additional features such as silence removal and spectral-feature computation.
 I also implemented the dashboard used to monitor the entire system in real time and push our updated application to volunteer devices.